Oil falls for second day as supply-driven rally peters out - Up News Info

 Article content

+Analysts in a Reuters poll expected data from the Energy Information Administration in the United States due later to show a fall in crude stockpiles.

+“With the relative strength indexes …. on both contracts in overbought territory yesterday, the odds of a speculator-driven pullback were high,” said Jeffrey Halley, senior market analyst at OANDA.

-Traders expect Organization of the Petroleum Exporting Countries (OPEC) and allies, usually known as OPEC+, will decide to keep supplies tight when they meet next week.
+Traders expect the Organization of the Petroleum Exporting Countries (OPEC) and allies, usually known as OPEC+, to decide to keep supplies tight when they meet next week.

 “While the supply backdrop has not changed much, oil prices hitting USD80/bbl would see pressure building for OPEC+ nations to increase their production quota,” ANZ Research said in a note.

-Oil demand is expected to rise strongly in the next few years, OPEC forecast on Tuesday, sounding a warning that the world needs to keep investing in production to avert a crunch even as it transitions to less polluting forms of energy.
+Oil demand is forecast to rise strongly in the next few years, OPEC said on Tuesday, sounding a warning that the world needs to keep investing in production to avert a crunch even as it transitions to less polluting forms of energy.

 China’s weakening housing market and growing power outages have hit sentiment as any fallout for the world’s second-biggest economy would likely have a knock-on effect on oil demand, analysts said.